Metastatic Brain or Spine Cancer Treatment

 People come to Duke from across the country for the treatment advances we offer.
 Whether you live close by or far away, we work with your oncologist so any treatments you receive at Duke will supplement your ongoing cancer care.

 Our advanced technology helps make brain and spine surgery safer and more effective.
 For example, our surgeons use “tractography” to visualize the complex wiring within the brain at the highest resolution possible.
 They use this technology to create a path to your tumor that avoids critical structures involved in language, memory, and motor control.
-Likewise, intraoperative MRI gives your surgeon detailed images of your brain or spine during surgery, to ensure they remove as much of the tumor as possible.
+Likewise, intraoperative MRI provides your surgeon detailed images of your brain or spine during surgery, to ensure they remove as much of the tumor as possible.
+Complex brain mapping and awake surgery techniques help ensure surgical accuracy while protecting vital brain functions, like motor and speech abilities.

 Leaders and Teachers